ibm-cloud-docs/containers/cs_vpn.md

 1. Add the CIDRs of one or more cluster subnets to the `local.subnet` setting.
 You must configure the local subnet CIDRs on the on-premises VPN endpoint.
 This list can include the following subnets:
     * The Kubernetes pod subnet CIDR: `172.30.0.0/16`.
 Bidirectional communication is enabled between all cluster pods and any of the hosts in the remote network subnets that you list in the `remote.subnet` setting.
 If you must prevent any `remote.subnet` hosts from accessing cluster pods for security reasons, do not add the Kubernetes pod subnet to the `local.subnet` setting.
     * The Kubernetes service subnet CIDR: `172.21.0.0/16`.
 Service IP addresses provide a way to expose multiple app pods that are deployed on several worker nodes behind a single IP.
     * If your apps are exposed by a NodePort service on the private network or a private Ingress ALB, the worker node's private subnet CIDR.
 Retrieve the first three octets of your worker's private IP address by running `ibmcloud cs worker <cluster_name>`.
 For example, if it is `<10.176.48.xx>` then note `<10.176.48>`.
-Next, get the worker private subnet CIDR by running the following command, replacing `<xxx.yyy.zz>` with the octet that you previously retrieved: `ibmcloud cs subnets | grep <xxx.yyy.zzz>`. **Note**: If a worker node is added on a new private subnet, you must add the new private subnet CIDR to the `local.subnet` setting and the on-premises VPN endpoint.
+Next, get the worker private subnet CIDR by running the following command, replacing `<xxx.yyy.zz>` with the octet that you previously retrieved: `ibmcloud cs subnets | grep <xxx.yyy.zzz>`.<br>**Note**: If a worker node is added on a new private subnet, you must add the new private subnet CIDR to the `local.subnet` setting and the on-premises VPN endpoint.
 Then, the VPN connection must be restarted.
     * If you have apps that are exposed by LoadBalancer services on the private network, the cluster's private user-managed subnet CIDRs.
 To find these values, run `ibmcloud cs cluster-get <cluster_name> --showResources`.
 In the **VLANS** section, look for CIDRs that have a **Public** value of `false`.
     If `ipsec.keyexchange` is set to `ikev1`, you can specify only one subnet.
 However, you can use the `localSubnetNAT` setting to combine multiple cluster subnets into a single subnet.
     {:tip}